chltw/chltw.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+My name is Ching-Hua Lee and I work on a number of subjects in machine learning and signal processing.

 - I currently serve as a Senior Machine Learning Researcher within the AI Center at [Samsung Research America](https://sra.samsung.com/).
 - I completed my Ph.D. in Electrical and Computer Engineering at [UC San Diego](https://www.ece.ucsd.edu/) in 2020 under the supervision of [Prof. Bhaskar D. Rao](https://jacobsschool.ucsd.edu/node/3416), an Ericsson Endowed Chair and Distinguished Professor, and [Dr. Harinath Garudadri](https://qi.ucsd.edu/about/leadership/harinath-garudadri/).